carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

 ```
 sbatch --array=0-44 spockFarm.sh opto_reduced_farmC32.jl
 ```
-This uses all 44 cores (not 45) in one CPU node.
+This turns out to use 45 cores (not 44) so the tasks got distributed across 5 CPUs, not 4 as I intended.
 Between each of those runs, I waited until all runs had been assigned a core (so filenames in the Reports directory don't get confusing), by running this
 ```
 squeue | grep spockFar | grep None
 ```